-The bill requires the applicant to show positive economic impacts from the projects receiving the credit-eligible capital from the rural business growth fund.
-Such economic benefits may be additional employment positions created or retained, and a growth in rural business profits.
+The bill requires the rural business growth fund applicant to show positive economic impacts from the projects receiving the credit-eligible capital from the fund.
+Such economic benefits may be additional employment positions created or retained; improvement in property, plant, and equipment; or a growth in rural business profits, among others.
 In theory, these developments would create additional tax revenue for the state and local governments.
-If that is realized, the fiscal revenue loss from the bill would be reduced.
-However, LSC would classify any such potential revenue as an indirect fiscal effect of the bill, and it is possible that those projected economic benefits may not occur.
+If that is realized, the fiscal revenue loss from the bill may be reduced or eliminated.
+However, it is also possible that those projected economic benefits may not occur.

-HB0253IN.docx / lb
+SB0209SP.docx/th